Discover more from Tradeoffs and Payoffs

-As a product leader, I spend a lot of time looking at charts.
-Data is how we understand what’s going in our products and how we track progress toward goals.
+As a product person, I spend a lot of time looking at metrics.
+Data is a critical mechanism for how to understand what's going in a product and track progress toward goals.

-Beyond careful choice of metrics, the decisions we make in how to present data are powerful levers for improving team performance.
-Bad charts can cause confusion and (worse) apathy.
+Bad charts can cause confusion and, worse, apathy.
 But a well-designed chart can rally a team around a goal and encourage them to excel.

 Together these rules make up The Perfect Chart.